refact0r/personal/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 ## prerendering

-Since this site doesn't have any dynamic content, I can tell SvelteKit to prerender all the pages.
+Since this site doesn't have any dynamic content, I can use prerending.
 This essentially makes SvelteKit into a static site generator (SSG) like Eleventy or Hugo.
-SvelteKit will render all the pages at build time to generate static HTML files.
+SvelteKit (through Vite) will render all the pages at build time to generate static HTML files.
 This is good for performance because the pages don't require any extra server-side or client-side Javascript to load.
 However, unlike other SSGs, prerendered SvelteKit still allows for client-side hydration, so I can still use smooth client-side routing and transitions.

 To enable prerendering on all pages, I added this to the root `+layout.js`: